TL;DR

 The mechanics of an income protection policy are based on a few key choices you make when you take it out.

 - Benefit Amount: You can typically insure up to 50-70% of your gross (pre-tax) income.
-The payout is tax-free, so this percentage is designed to approximate your usual take-home pay.
+The claim payment is potentially tax-efficient, so this percentage is designed to approximate your usual take-home pay.

 - Deferred Period: This is the waiting period between when you first become unable to work and when the insurer starts paying your monthly benefit.
 Common options are 4, 8, 13, 26, or 52 weeks.
 The longer the deferred period you choose, the lower your premium will be.
 A good strategy is to align your deferred period with any sick pay you receive from your employer.

-- Payment Period: This determines how long the policy will pay out for on a single claim.
+- Payment Period: This determines how long the policy may pay out for on a single claim.

 - Short-Term Policies: These limit payments to 1, 2, or 5 years per claim.
 They are cheaper but offer less comprehensive protection.